Academic Misconduct

 Reasonable adjustment and student support plans

-The University has appropriate mechanisms for the consideration of Reasonable Adjustment Plans (RAPs), so a hearing held under the AMP will not take them into account in considering whether or not academic misconduct has occurred.
+The University has appropriate mechanisms for the consideration of Reasonable Adjustment Plans (RAPs), so a hearing held under the AMP will not take them into account in considering whether academic misconduct has occurred.

 If the nature of the RAP is such that adjustments will need to be made to assist you through the process of being considered under the Procedure then these can be made.
 Due to the confidential nature of RAPs staff considering your case (for example the Academic Misconduct Officer)will not normally be automatically aware of any adjustments that need to be made and you are advised to liaise with them to ensure they are aware of any required adjustments.